Seeed-Studio/Hazard-Response-Mission-Pack/README.md

 **Q7:** Referring in specific to the Vision AI sensor, do we have to train a computer vision model for disaster detection (e.g. thunderstorm)?
 By default, the only available models are the human body detection and the meter detection.
 So, are they indeed available?
 Is it mandatory to perform an additional development for training a disaster detection model?
 Because this requires a lot of effort.

 **A7:** We have a Lighting Sensor in the kit, which can be applied to detect lightning.
 However, SenseCAP Vision AI sensor features a not very high-res camera (the detected item should be within 5 meters to ensure accuracy) and it supports inference with an interval of 5 mins, which makes it not a good fit for detecting disasters of thunderstorm.
 Currently, the device has 3 different default models of human body detention, object counting, and image classification, which are all ready for use.
 Regarding other models, we expect the end users to train their own models (wildlife ).
 [Roboflow has some Vision AI compatible training sets](https://universe.roboflow.com/arkitekv2/lightning_segmentation_1) going in that direction, but these models are to be tested and refurbished.
 You can follow [this wiki article to learn how to make your own dataset](https://wiki.seeedstudio.com/Train-Deploy-AI-Model-A1101/#software-introduction) or [use another one](https://wiki.seeedstudio.com/Train-Deploy-AI-Model-A1101/#use-publicly-available-annotated-dataset).
-This [link](https://www.google.com/url?q=https://wiki.seeedstudio.com/Train-Deploy-AI-Model-A1101/%23use-publicly-available-annotated-dataset&sa=D&source=docs&ust=1690802653913211&usg=AOvVaw3QJhydQDPRR5uyf8kqW9lD) is also relevant
+This [link](https://www.google.com/url?q=https://wiki.seeedstudio.com/Train-Deploy-AI-Model-A1101/%23use-publicly-available-annotated-dataset&sa=D&source=docs&ust=1690802653913211&usg=AOvVaw3QJhydQDPRR5uyf8kqW9lD) is also relevant.
+As a matter of fact the Vision AI sensor camera is resilient and sturdy, but not good in its lens lengh to pick big landscapes, **this is a matter to take in account even with good datasets**

 **Q8:** Finally, the data will be transferred to their cloud (sensecap server).
 Is there any chance for local data storing, or in the case of using their cloud, is it any additional cost that we should be aware of?